xdoko01/pgRPG/docs/new/CollisionSystem/README.md

       "params" :  {
         "x" : 15, "y" : 27,
         "dx" : 0, "dy" : 8,
-        "position_fix_self_denylist" : ["LAVA"] // LAVA cannot move the player
+        "accept_pos_fix_from_denylist" : ["LAVA"] // LAVA cannot move the player
       }
     }
   ]
 }
 ```
-> **_NOTE_**: Player must state LAVA in the `position_fix_self_denylist`.
+> **_NOTE_**: Player must state LAVA in the `accept_pos_fix_from_denylist`.
 Otherwise, it will not be able to walk on the lava.
 At the same moment note that LAVA is not specified in the `denylist`.
 If it were there, no collision with Lava will be detected and hence no damage on Player would be generated.
 Precondition for damage generation is collision.

 ```
 {